primer76/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Prints a unique word
 Find the words containing a particular pattern
-Counts the number of lines that contains patter specified
+Counts the number of lines that contains patter specified Display lines with pattern root and 3 lines after